intel-iot-devkit/how-to-code-samples/access-control/java/README.md

 ```

-To configure the example for the website, change the `CODE` key in the `codeConfig.properties` file as follows:
+To configure the required access code to be used for the example app, change the `CODE` key in the `config.properties` file to whatever you want to use.
+For example:

 ```